trialsolution/TS_Braunschweig2014/slide.md

 ## Trade Liberalization Session

-What you can expect from the CAPRI market model
+1. What can you expect from the CAPRI market model?
     - Small recap on market model features -- their impact on FTA simulations
+2. Hands-on (group) exercise: Russian import ban
+3. coffee break!

-Recent developments in the market model:
+3. Recent developments in the market model (advanced topics)

-1. FAO data in the global database (__'new global'__ option)
+    - FAO data in the global database (__'new global'__ option)
-2. __Policy blocks__ -- a new geographical layer in the market model
+    - __Policy blocks__ -- a new geographical layer in the market model
-3. Price transmission from EU to member state level -- __endogenous price margins__
+    - Price transmission from EU to member state level -- __endogenous price margins__

 # Market model features (in general)
 ## Market model features (in general)